 CURATORIAL WRITING FELLOWSHIP 2021

 Chisenhale Gallery, London

 We have the pleasure to announce the recipient of the first Asymmetry Curatorial Writing Fellowship at Chisenhale Gallery, London.
-Hang Li, a researcher and curator based in London and Beijing, has been awarded the six-month fellowship, which runs from 1 March – 31 August 2021.
+Hang Li, a researcher and curator based in London and Beijing, has been awarded the six-month fellowship that ends in the presentation of her ambitious project in October 2021.
 Hang will use this opportunity to extend her research on web-based collaborative work that enhances connection and exchange between curators, artists and institutions by combining the driving forces of technology and art with the importance of community and support.

 The Chisenhale Gallery placement marks the first in a series of new fully-funded fellowships and scholarships established in partnership with leading UK Institutions, that will be announced in Spring 2021.
 The Curatorial Fellowships place curators at avant-garde European institutions, sharpening their skills and expanding their networks, whilst enabling the institutions to gain from the Fellow’s specific expertise and perspective on Chinese contemporary art.

 The Asymmetry Curatorial Writing Fellowship at Chisenhale Gallery is offered to one mid-career curator who is a national of Greater China, including Mainland China, Hong Kong, Macau or Taiwan, based in the region or internationally, every six months.
 The programme provides the curator with a unique opportunity to expand their writing practice by working across Chisenhale Gallery’s award-winning programme.
 With Covid-19 challenging the landscape of visual arts employment, the Fellowship is a timely response that creates an opportunity for critical thinking and public-facing research outcomes within the curatorial sphere.